 Aside from that, the initial interest rate that's attached to this type of single premium policy is fixed for a limited time (most often between one and five years).

-Many of the policy types touched on in this article can be bought in one of two ways: they can be bought on a fixed-dollar basis--which refers to the premium payments, cash values, and more in dollar amounts—or they can be bought on a variable basis.
+Many of the policy types touched on in this article can be bought in one of two ways.
+They can be bought on a fixed-dollar basis or they can be bought on a variable basis.

-For variable policies, the cash value is referred to in units that can rise or fall in value depending on where your premiums are invested—with bonds, money markets, mutual funds, and stocks being some of the options that are available to you--and how those investments pan out.
+For variable policies, the cash value is referred to in units that can rise or fall in value depending on where your premiums are invested and how those investments pan out.

-A number of risks come along with taking the variable-basis path, as you probably can imagine.
-A case in point: if the investments tied to your policy don't do well, you could be required to hand over higher-than-usual payments in order to keep it from being terminated.
+A number of risks come along with taking the variable-basis path.
+If the investments tied to your policy don't do well, you could be required to hand over higher-than-usual payments to keep it from being terminated.

-In addition, the many fees and charges—such as ones related to surrender, mortality, expenses, and asset-management--that tend to go hand in hand with variable policies can put a real damper on the tax advantages that also are associated with them.
+In addition, the many fees and charges that go hand in hand with variable policies can put a real damper on the tax advantages that are associated with them.

-If you're engaged, a newlywed, or have been married for some time but don't have a life insurance policy, compare rates on life insurance from top companies now to find an affordable plan that protects you and your spouse.
+If you don't have a life insurance policy, compare rates on life insurance from multiple companies.
+That's the best way to find an affordable plan that protects you and your spouse.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.